Skip to main content

 }

-If included, the bodies are parsed automatically based on the content-type header of the request and response.
+If included, the bodies are parsed automatically as in request.toObject() and response.toObject().

 NOTE: Already used bodies

 If the body of the request or response has already been used (e.g., read with response.json()), it will not be included in the plain object, even if options.includeRequestBody or options.includeResponseBody is true.
-This will be flagged with a warning in the console.
+See request.toObject() and response.toObject() for more details on this behavior and alternative implementations.

 Related: